 Wireframes help a project’s stakeholders understand how the proposed app is going to incorporate the expected functionality and preview the visuals of the application.
 Wireframing tools accomplish this task by allowing designers and developers to mock up headers, labels, text, and all other graphical elements required for the mobile app or websites.
 Here are five of the best mobile app wireframe tools available to developers and UI/UX designers:

 JustinMind is a tool capable of creating high-fidelity wireframes for apps.
-A highly customizable tool, JustinMind provides a vast library of UI elements including buttons, forms, shapes, and a wide range of widgets for iOS and Android.
+A highly customizable tool, JustinMind provides a vast library of UI elements, including buttons, forms, shapes, and a wide range of widgets for iOS and Android.
 JustinMind uses a simple drag and drop interface, which is accessible for designers and developers.

 The tool also offers online presentation support, allowing users to share wireframes remotely.
-A great platform for team collaboration, JustinMind also lets users to share designs in the cloud and fetch feedback from project holders to work productively.
+A great platform for team collaboration, JustinMind also lets users share designs in the cloud and fetch feedback from project holders to work productively.

 This is one of the most reliable tools to quickly design advanced click-through wireframes, visual diagrams, site maps, and user flows.
-A broad and robust interface is what makes the tool unique, and makes it a top choice among users.
+A broad and robust interface is what makes the tool unique and makes it a top choice among users.

 Along with a huge set of built-in widgets and UI elements, Axure RP provides different kinds of documentation tools required for making design choices and documenting the wireframe designs.
 Users can also add annotations to wireframes to store project information and specify specific functionalities.

 Axure allows multiple team members to work on the same project at the same time.
 Since it includes on-premise or cloud-options, users can access files and work together by creating a team project on the Axure Share in the cloud or SVN.
 It uses a check-in and check-out system to manage changes in the projects.
-Axure AP is best suits to create UI/UX designs for more sophisticated app projects.
+Axure AP is best suited to create UI/UX designs for more sophisticated app projects.